ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
-The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and Target Resource respectively.
+The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and Target Resource, respectively.

-In order to achieve the privacy and security goals of the protocol a Client also needs to observe the guidance in {{sec-client}}.
+In order to achieve the privacy and security goals of the protocol, a Client also needs to observe the guidance in {{sec-client}}.

 The Oblivious Relay Resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the Client